ChickenMst/Modules/docs/modules.md

 end)
 ```
 ## modules.classes.connection
 This class is a helper class for event class.
-It represents a connection (function connected to the event) allowing for connections to be disconnected from an event at any time. because of this you will never need to create a connection object yourself.
+It represents a connection (function connected to the event) allowing for connections to be disconnected from an event at any time.
+Because of this you will never need to create a connection object yourself.
 ```lua
 ---@param callback function -- the function to be run when the connection is fired
 ---@return EventConnection -- returns class object